A Quick Introduction to Drupal’s Headless CMS

 What you get with a headless CMS, the benefits, and how it can affect your website.

-Headless CMS’s have been around for a few years now but it’s only within the last year or so that they gained enough popularity to come to the attention of people outside of the developer community.
-Drupal, especially, has announced that they will be focusing on the continued development of their headless capabilities in the future.
+Headless content management systems (CMS) have been around for a few years now but it’s only within the last year or so that they've gained enough popularity to come to the attention of people outside of the developer community.
+Drupal, in particular, has announced that they will be focusing on the continued development of their headless capabilities in the future.

 In this post, we’ll explain what a headless CMS is, how it’s used, who’s using it, and potential drawbacks and benefits.

 Think of a Drupal CMS divided into two parts.
 On one side is the back-end which includes content, data, and anything else you use to directly manage your website.
 This is the side site visitors never see.
 On the other side is the front-end, which your user does see and interact with.